xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience_old.md

 ![]({{site.baseurl}}/attachments/7505660/7602872.png)

-A click on the **Update manifests** button induces the module to send a request to the Canada Post server and thus obtain the information it requires to generate a printable manifest.
+A click on the **Update manifests** button induces the addon to send a request to the Canada Post server and thus obtain the information it requires to generate a printable manifest.
 As a result, the manifest status changes to "_Approved_", and a PDF document icon appears on the line of the respective entry in the Manifests list:

 ![]({{site.baseurl}}/attachments/7505660/7602873.png)